HenrikPilz/BMEcatConverter/README.md

 Build: [![CircleCI](https://circleci.com/gh/HenrikPilz/BMEcatConverter.svg?style=svg&circle-token=84c7ca4ac6fed76f1a113efb0fa4ddea1db3a7b2)](https://circleci.com/gh/HenrikPilz/BMEcatConverter)

 ## Prerequisites
 In order to use the BMEcatConverter you need a python installation.
-The Python version, for which this Converter was developed is [python 3.4.4](https://www.python.org/ftp/python/3.4.4/python-3.4.4.amd64.msi) due to its availability as an Windows Installer.
+The Python version, for which this Converter was developed is [python 3.4.4](https://www.python.org/ftp/python/3.4.4/python-3.4.4.amd64.msi) due to its availability as a Windows Installer.
 It should be able to run on higher version as well.
 Please make sure you added python to the _path_-Environmentvariable and that you installed the _*requirements.txt*_ within a commandline shell with administrator permissions using _*pip install -r requirements.txt*_.

 ## Introduction
-The BMEcatConverter is a tool to convert BMEcats into a special Excel-Workbook (Mappiong-Master) and vice versa.
+The BMEcatConverter is a tool to convert BMEcats into a special Excel-Workbook (Mapping-Master) and vice versa.

 *	The first case, converting from BMEcat into Excel, which result in a workbook with three sheets:
     -	Article Data - all the data belonging to one article is in one row (This is called _Mapping-Master_-Format.)
     -	Article Relations - the relation between two articles is defined in one row
-    -	Search Words per Article - one row contains all searchwords, for this article
+    -	Search Words per Article - one row contains all search-words, for this article
 *	The second case is converting from an Excel-Workbook \(Mapping-Master\) The outcome is a [BMEcat Version 1.2](https://www.bme.de/fileadmin/content/Initativen/BMEcat/Download_BMEcat_1.2/BMEcatV12e.pdf).
 The BMEcat contains only one featureset per article.